Here we are talking

 Textiles and ultimately clothing start with fibres

-Natural fibres Are derived from plants like cotton or animals like wool.
-They biodegrade
+Natural fibres Are derived from plants like cotton or animals like wool and silk, Coarse Fibres Are used for rope, string, sacking and industrial uses.

-Synthetic fibres are man-made.
-Many are petroleum derived plastic. .
+Synthetic fibres are man-made from chemicals many of which are petroleum derived.
 Most don’t biodegrade.

-Regenerated Fibres The base material is cellulose that is converted through a chemical process into fibres.
-Some it is claimed are biodegradable.
-Some are not.
+Regenerated Fibres The base material is cellulose that can be obtained from a range of sources.
+It is then converted through a chemical process into fibres.

 Read more HERE